314dev/PI/docs/source/guides/data.rst

             # extract metadata, etc. from the dataset:
             ...

-If you are using a :class:`~pytorch_lightning.trainer.supporters.CombinedLoader` object which allows you to fetch batches from a collection of dataloaders dataloader simultaneously which supports collections of dataloaders such as list, tuple, or dictionary.
+If you are using a :class:`~pi_ml.trainer.supporters.CombinedLoader` object which allows you to fetch batches from a collection of dataloaders dataloader simultaneously which supports collections of dataloaders such as list, tuple, or dictionary.
 The dataloaders can be accessed using the same collection structure:

 .. code-block:: python

-    from pytorch_lightning.trainer.supporters import CombinedLoader
+    from pi_ml.trainer.supporters import CombinedLoader

     test_dl1 = ...
     test_dl2 = ...